 Compensation for emotional pain and suffering recognizes the emotional distress associated with a breach of the Act.
 Officers deliberate on the employee’s stress and anxiety that would not have been present if the contravention had not occurred.
 The associated impacts of the loss of a job, such as the loss of income and the stress of commencing a new job search, often lead to emotional pain and suffering compensation being awarded in favour of the employee.

 Where a claimant or employer is unsatisfied with the Officer’s decision, each party has 30 calendar days from the day the decision was served on them, to file an Application for Review.
 This procedure triggers a mediation session at the Ontario Labour Relations Board (the “Board”).
 Where mediation fails to lead to a settlement, the Board convenes a hearing where each party must provide evidence to prove their case.
-Parties are entitled to call witnesses to provide oral testimony.
+Parties and their employment lawyers are entitled to call witnesses to provide oral testimony.
 The Board decides the case based only on the information presented at the hearing.
 An appeal from the Board’s decision lies to the Superior Court of Justice, Divisional Court, in a process called judicial review.